 Situated in the Chesapeake Bay, Smith Island straddles the state line between Maryland and Virginia.
 There are three main communities on Smith Island: Ewell in the north, Tylerton in the south, and Rhodes Point on the west.

 While Smith Island is a proud community, it’s disingenuous not to mention reality.
-Rising sea levels are causing erosion on the island.
+Rising sea levels are causing erosion on the Maryland island.
 Over 3300 acres have eroded in less than the last two centuries.
 Similarly, natural disasters leave the island exposed.
 Hurricane Sandy, for example, took a toll.
 It’s a challenge the islanders are forced to live with.
 But it’s a point of contention that frustrates some as a distraction from the people who actually live there.

 Cake & Crabs

 But Smith Island has a lot going for it.
-Many visitors are attracted by the food.
+Many visitors are attracted to the food.
 Smith Island Cakes, an 8-layer cake, is celebrated as Maryland’s official state dessert.
 Crabs — both hard and soft shell — are also a specialty of the island.
 You’re doing yourself a disservice if you don’t sample both on your visit to the island.

-Experiencing Smith Island
+Taking the Smith Island Ferry

 But in order to experience Smith Island, you have to get there.
-We sailed to Ewell with Smith Island Cruises, although other ferries are available.
+We sailed to Ewell with Smith Island Cruises, although other Smith Island ferries are available.
 If you have your own boat or access to one, you can also reach the island that way.

 Leaving from Crisfield in Maryland’s Eastern Shore, the boat ride was about an hour in each direction.
 It’s remarkable how quickly all you see is the bay.
 Birds chased the ship, landing on pylons along the way.
 My favorite part was a derelict building on stilts that had been taken over by a huge group of pelicans.
 The squatters simply watched us as we raced by, stretching their legs to lift their bodies over the wave from the boat’s wake once it worked its way over to them.

 Smith Island’s dock is right out front of the Bayside Inn & Restaurant.
 There you can get a home-cooked meal and watch the water from their large open porch.
 The restaurant has a laid-back casual feel that encourages you to simply hang out and enjoy the food and the scenery.
 Their crab cakes were possibly the freshest I’ve ever had.
-The restaurant works as a good kick-off to a visit to the island.
+The restaurant works as a good kick-off for a visit to the island.